 How many times do they cry a day?
 And how often is it over nuisances?

-If you are as wore out as I used to be, read on!
+If you are as wore out as I used to be, and want to know how to effectively help kids when crying, read on!

 Kids cry a lot.
 I have 4 of them (including a teenage stepdaughter) and boy, do they all cry a lot.